 Check the Pressure Rating (PSI)

-Each garden hose can handle only so much water pressure before they burst.
-The pressure rating is measured in PSI or Pressure per Inch.
+Before you buy a new garden hose you should check your water pressure with a good pressure test gauge.
+Each garden hose can handle only so much water pressure before they burst and this is especially true with the expandable garden hoses.
+The pressure rating is measured in PSI or pressure per Inch.
 A lower quality hose will have lower PSI, which means the water will come out slowly, generally ~50 -100 PSI.
 A high-end garden hose will have 400+ PSI, which allows for very fast water flow and more water area coverage

 If you will not be using your garden hose to water much land, then using a lower PSI garden hose will be ideal.
 However, if you intend to water a larger area of land, then you will want to save time by using a high PSI garden hose to cover the most area in the shortest amount of time

 Choosing the Right Size